Travel Budget Japan: How much it costs and how to save

-Are you planning a trip to Japan and wondering how much it will cost you?
+Are you planning a trip to Japan and wondering how much it will cost?
 You’ve come to the right place.
-In this article, we outline our actual travel costs during our three-month trip to Japan in 2023.
+This article outlines our actual travel costs during our three-month trip to Japan in 2023.
 Contrary to popular belief, Japan can be an affordable travel destination, with surprisingly reasonable accommodation and dining options.
 Plus, with the current exchange rate working in your favour, now is the perfect time to explore the Land of the Rising Sun.
 We also share some useful tips on how to save money during your time in Japan.

 What is the currency of Japan?

-The Japanese Yen (JPY) – the word yen meaning circle or round object – has been in existence since 1871.
+The Japanese Yen (JPY) – the word yen meaning circle or round object – has existed since 1871.
 In circulation these days are

 Travel Cost Assumptions

-During our most recent visit, we spent the maximum time we could in Japan (that is, 90 days on a tourist visa), which means we travel slower and see fewer attractions/do fewer activities each day than someone who spends their two or three week vacation in Japan and tries to see and do as much as possible each day.
+During our most recent visit, we spent the maximum time we could in Japan (that is, 90 days on a tourist visa), which means we travelled slower and saw fewer attractions and did fewer activities each day than someone who spends a two—or three-week vacation in Japan and tries to see and do as much as possible each day.

 Japan Travel Cost Summary

-Bearing those assumptions in mind, we spent on average JPY9,205 per person per day in Japan (or USD69 using the foreign exchange rate applicable at the time).
+Considering those assumptions, we spent an average of JPY9,205 per person per day in Japan (or USD69 using the foreign exchange rate applicable at the time).

 How much does accommodation cost in Japan?

-As independent travellers, we booked almost all our accommodations ourselves via the various platforms we recommend below.
+As independent travellers, we booked almost all our accommodations via the platforms we recommend below.
 We only used the help of an agent when organising accommodation for our two multi-day hikes – the Kumano Kodo (Kumano Travel) and the Nakasendo (the Tsumago Tourist Information Center).
-Most accommodations were short-term rentals – studios or one bedroom apartments with a small kitchen (where basic meals could be prepared), bathroom and laundry facilities.
-During our hikes, we also stayed in family-run guesthouses (minshukus), often with onsen facilities.
+Most accommodations were short-term rentals – studios or one-bedroom apartments with a small kitchen (where basic meals could be prepared) and bathroom and laundry facilities.
+We also stayed in family-run guesthouses (minshukus) during our hikes, often with onsen facilities.

 During our three months in Japan, our accommodation costs averaged JPY7,720 (USD58) per room per night: